jingxiaoliu/das_veh/README.md

 This is the repository for the following paper.
 If you use this implementation, please cite our papers:

->* Yuan, S., Liu, J., Noh, H. Y., Clapp, R., & Biondi, B.(2023).
-Using Vehicle-induced DAS Signals for Near-surface Characterization with High Spatiotemporal Resolution.
-JGR: Solid Earth, in preparation.
+>* Yuan, S., Liu, J., Noh, H. Y., Clapp, R., & Biondi, B. (2024).
+Using vehicle‐induced DAS signals for near‐surface characterization with high spatiotemporal resolution.
+Journal of Geophysical Research: Solid Earth, 129(4), e2023JB028033.

 [[paper]]()